sergiocollado/potpourri/aws_notes.md

 Just have in mind, that data trasnsfer inside your region is **FREE!!!**

 ### AWS free usage tier
 As part of the AWS Free Usage Tier, you can get started with Amazon S3 for free.
 Upon sign-up, new AWS customers receive 5 GB of Amazon S3 standard storage, 20,000 Get Requests, 2,000 Put Requests, and 15GB of data transfer out each month for one year.

+## AMAZON ELASTIC CLOUD COMPUTING aka: EC2

+It is a service that allows to provision virtual severs on demand.
+Each virtual server requested in known as a EC2 instance. anything you can do with a traditional server can be done with a EC2 instance.
+EC2 instances are flexible, and can be configured acconrding the needs. they support a variety of OS, like linux or windows. to select a given operating system, we choose a AMI (Amazon Machine Image).
+It is possible to launch one or several AMIs and create serveral instances with the same configuration.
+It is possible to set the image type, size, memory and netwoking capabilities, even the underling hardware.
+Also the configuration can be done programatically and automated.

 ## ADVANCED FEATURES OF S3

  S3 also allows for: